Starch: History

 Starch grains from the rhizomes of Typha (cattails, bullrushes) as flour have been identified from grinding stones in Europe dating back to 30,000 years ago.
 Starch grains from sorghum were found on grind stones in caves in Ngalue, Mozambique dating up to 100,000 years ago.

-Pure extracted wheat starch paste was used in Ancient Egypt possibly to glue papyrus.
-The extraction of starch is first described in the Natural History of Pliny the Elder around AD 77–79.
+Pure extracted wheat starch paste was used in Ancient Egypt, possibly to glue papyrus.
+The extraction of starch is first described in the Natural History of Pliny the Elder around 77–79 CE.
 Romans used it also in cosmetic creams, to powder the hair and to thicken sauces.
 Persians and Indians used it to make dishes similar to gothumai wheat halva.
 Rice starch as surface treatment of paper has been used in paper production in China since 700 CE.
+In the mid eighth century production of paper that was sized with wheat starch started in the Arabic world.
+Laundry starch was first described in England in the beginning of the 15th century and was essential to make 16th century ruffed collars.